-California gunman fired at school, left 6 minutes later
+California gunman's dispute with neighbor may have sparked rampage

 "We have not connected him with any one person in the school," Johnston said.

 A semi-automatic rifle and two handguns believed to be used by the gunman have been recovered, according to Johnston.
-There is another gun that police have yet to recover in one of the stolen vehicles.
+There is another gun that police have yet to recover in a stolen vehicle.